 4. should define the usage of standard operations, such as Create, Read, Update and Delete, consistently along with the applicable response codes;

-5. should allow to label responses as cacheable or non-cacheable, to improve network efficiency by supporting caching in the client (such as the API invoker);
+5. should allow to label responses as cacheable or non-cacheable, to improve network efficiency by supporting caching in the client (such as the API invoker), if applicable in the API architecture;

-6. should prevent unwanted modification of the resources during invocation of APIs; and
+6. should prevent unwanted modification of the resources/data during invocation of APIs; and

 7. should support version control.